Tips to Successfully Set Up Volunteers for Your Assessment Day

 Have a brief meeting the day the evaluation begins

 This may seem like overkill, but gather your troops over a quick coffee in the morning for a quick refresher the day the event begins.
 Ensure that all questions have been answered and everyone knows exactly what they are doing, where they are going, and what the day will look like as a whole.
-Go over the schedule for the day, make changes if you need to and verify that your volunteers know the plan perfectly.
+Go over the schedule for the day, make changes if you need to, and verify that your volunteers know the plan perfectly.
 Brief any new additions to the volunteer team, or simply say thanks before the day starts.

 Be nimble and ready for any unforeseen circumstance

-Regardless of time and effort put into preparation, there is bound to be something unexpected that comes up the day of a tryout.
-This could be anything from a change in the forecast to confusion about location, or even an injury during the evaluations.
-An emergency communication plan is essential to ensure the safety and wellbeing of everyone at the event.
+Regardless of the time and effort put into preparation, there is bound to be something unexpected that comes up on the day of a tryout.
+This could be anything from a change in the forecast to confusion about the location, or even an injury during the evaluations.
+An emergency communication plan is essential to ensure the safety and well-being of everyone at the event.
 Even if you are recording evaluation data on a tablet, ensure that all volunteers have a cell phone on them to make contacting them easy.
 Good communication will enable you to smoothly navigate any unforeseen circumstance and get the day back on track.